 Conventional cryptocurrencies serve primarily as a means of holding and transmitting value, like fiat currency.
 Many, but not all, conventional coins split off (also known as hard-forked) from Bitcoin or were modifications of the Bitcoin code.

 - Bitcoin, the most famous and popular type of virtual currency, has many tools available to track and monitor transactions, thereby helping to manage and mitigate risk.

 - Bitcoin is the most widely adopted, with an estimated 42 million wallet users, thereby making it the most commonly used currency for both legal and illicit activity.

-Stablecoins are cryptos whose value is tied to a currency, basket of goods, commodities, or other stable asset to minimize price volatility.
-While stablecoins have a great value, they provide can significant amount of risks because they are pegged to an asset.
+Stablecoins are cryptos whose value is tied to a currency, basket of goods, commodities, or other stable assets to minimize price volatility.
+While stablecoins have great value, they provide a significant amount of risks because they are pegged to an asset.
 Unless a reliable audit of these firms’ assets is done, you cannot confirm if the value is real or imagined.